immersive-web/webxr-ar-module/explainer.md

 }
 ```

 **VR Centric:** The app's primary use case is VR, and as such it doesn't mind initializing resources in a VR-centric fashion, which may include asking users to select a headset as soon as the app starts.
 An example would be a game which is dependent on VR presentation and input.
-These types of applications can to avoid the need to call `setCompatibleVRDevice` and the possible context loss that it may trigger by passing the `VRDevice` that the context will be used with as a context creation argument.
+These types of applications can avoid the need to call `setCompatibleVRDevice` and the possible context loss that it may trigger by passing the `VRDevice` that the context will be used with as a context creation argument.

 ```js
 let gl = glCanvas.getContext("webgl", { compatibleVRDevice: vrDevice });